Find Trade Colleges

 San Diego, CA

-San Diego State University did quite well in this year’s ranking of the most popular places for construction engineering technology students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large city of San Diego, SDSU is a public school with a fairly large student population.
+San Diego State University came in at #6 in this year’s edition of the Most Popular Construction Engineering Bachelor’s Degree Trade Schools in California ranking.
+Located in the city of San Diego, SDSU is a public college with a very large student population.

 Of the 39 students majoring in construction engineering tech at SDSU, 67% are male and 33% are female.